Skip to main content

 Business500,000$299/mo

 The requests-per-hour limit applies to all API calls (job creation, polling, listing, metrics, etc.).
-The limit is enforced per project based on the project's RateLimitPerHour setting.
+The limit is enforced per project based on the project's plan.

-In addition to per-hour rate limits, each project has a daily job creation quota based on its plan tier.
-This limit applies only to POST /flare/v1/jobs (job creation) and resets at midnight UTC.
+In addition to per-hour rate limits, each project has a monthly job-creation allowance based on its plan tier.
+This limit applies only to POST /flare/v1/jobs (job creation) and resets at the start of each billing period.

 Quota response headers